 VI Rotorblade FAQs

-Below is a list of questions and answers about the Vortech, Inc.* (VI) rotorblades.
+Below is a list of questions and answers about the Vortech, Inc.* (VI) extruded-aluminum rotorblades.
 Please carefully read through the list for information you might be seeking.
 If the answers to your questions aren't included, you may use the "Contact Us" form.

 Q. What do I receive when ordering a set of VI rotorblades?